“Blaming the victim” has been the common resort of the guilty in rationalizing and distorting the horror of the crime itself.

 Apologists for the Israeli occupation must find an alternative address to be blamed for the horror inflicted on the Palestinians—so who better than the victims themselves?

-* Secretary General of the Palestinian Initiative for the Promotion of Global Dialogue & Democracy (MIFTAH), and Member of the Palestinian Legislative Council.
+* Hanan Ashrawi is Secretary-General of the Palestinian Initiative for the Promotion of Global Dialogue & Democracy (MIFTAH), and Member of the Palestinian Legislative Council.